TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/FilesProcessor.rst

 ================================

-If the files are stored in a FlexForm, the entry in the table :php:`sys_file_reference` uses the name of the main table, for example :sql:`tt_content` and the FlexForm key as :sql:`fieldname`.
+If the files are stored in a FlexForm, the entry in the table :sql:`sys_file_reference` uses the name of the main table, for example :sql:`tt_content` and the FlexForm key as :sql:`fieldname`.

 Therefore the you can do the following: